 - Create and open a new file in your site’s webroot called “.htaccess”.
 If there’s one already there, just open that up and prepare to edit at the bottom.

-Add the following, replacing ‘blog’ with the real subdirectory under which Wordpress is installed:
+Add the following, replacing ‘blog’ with the real subdirectory under which WordPress is installed:

-<IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteCond %{REQUEST_URI} ^/([^/]+)/?$ RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.jpg -f [OR] RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.png -f [OR] RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.jpeg -f RewriteRule (.*) /blog/$1 [L] </IfModule>This will take any requests that:
+<IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteCond %{REQUEST_URI} ^/([^/]+)/?$ RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.jpg -f [OR] RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.png -f [OR] RewriteCond %{DOCUMENT_ROOT}/blog/wp-content/twitter-image-host-content/%1.jpeg -f RewriteRule (.*) /blog/$1 [L] </IfModule>

 - Are located in the web-root (start with a slash, followed by anything but a slash until the end)